jishrup/OptimizedStorage/README.md

 Efficient, Cache-Conscious, Low-Latency, Parallel Storage System in C++

 Overview
 This project aims to build a high-performance multithreaded storage framework that efficiently processes and stores continuous streams of data.
-The focus is on cache-conscious design, low-latency operations, and parallel execution across multiple CPU cores.
+The focus is on cache-conscious design, low-latency operations, and parallel execution across multiple CPU cores(NUMA aware).

 Designed for modern multi-core architectures, this framework optimizes data placement, access patterns, and threading strategies to achieve maximum throughput and minimal contention.